hasura/hasura-secret-refresh/README.md

 The Secrets Proxy supports multiple mechanisms of fetching and injecting secrets for any number of use cases and integrations.

 Each section of the configuration is backed by a type of provider.
-There are 2 types of providers currently supported:
+There are 3 types of providers currently supported:
 1. `proxy_awssm_oauth`
 2. `file_aws_secrets_manager`
+3. `file_aws_iam_auth_rds`

 Any provider starting with `proxy_` is the type which acts as a forward proxy for credential injections to Actions and Remote Schemas.